 Poor maintenance can reduce the manufacturing plant’s productivity from 5-20%.
 And, downtime costs U.S. manufacturers roughly $50 billion USD each year.
 It’s no wonder plant owners are eager to adopt this new technology.
 The technology is becoming more affordable.
 Bandwidth fees, storage, and network costs are all coming down.
 The ability to predict when a part will malfunction saves time and resources and keeps productivity high.
 Machines are simply more reliable in Industry 4.0.
 This reduces maintenance costs and downtime.

 Manufacturing plants can rely on data instead of human instinct.
 Decisions can arise from looking at pure facts.
 Executives can make data-driven decisions on the manufacturing process, ushering in a new way of doing business.

 Now that the benefits of Industry 4.0 are clear, it’s time to understand where outsourcing fits in this new revolution.

 Outsourcing will likely play a significant role in Industry 4.0.
 The skills gap and talent shortage, combined with the benefits of software development outsourcing, prove this to be true.

 Talent shortage for Industry 4.0

-The global engineering services outsourcing market will grow at a CAGR of 25.68% from 2016 to 2020.
+The global engineering services outsourcing market will reach $2 Trillion by 2026.
 Engineers are crucial to the development of Industry 4.0.
 There is a global talent shortage of engineers qualified to help with this growth.
 The solution is outsourcing engineering services to firms and individuals who can meet these skills demand.

 Outsourcing is on the rise mainly because of the numerous benefits it provides.
 Companies invested in Industry 4.0 can drastically reduce logistics costs.
 Outsourcing provides a cost-effective way to create Industry 4.0 technology.